nate-gillman/fourier-head/random-number-generator/README.md

 ## Step 3: evaluate the baseline (doesn't require any fine-tuning)

+This whole loop can run in less than 6 hours on a 3090 gpu.

 ```bash
 nums_in_context_samples_per_prompt=(0 1 2 3 4 5 6 7 8 9)
 seeds=(42 43 44 45 46 47 48 49 50 51)